Key takeaways:

 How does it compare to ServiceTitan?

-FieldPulse is made to scale with you, offering a wide range of features.
-But they aren’t as comprehensive as ServiceTitan’s and may not offer the same levels of functionality for larger enterprises with complex needs.
+FieldPulse is made to scale with your business and offers a wide range of features.
+But the software isn’t as comprehensive as ServiceTitan’s and may not offer the same levels of functionality for larger enterprises with complex needs.

-It’s also less user-friendly than other platforms, such as Jobber or Housecall Pro, which impacts customer experience and makes it harder for your team to use the technology.
+It’s also less user-friendly than other platforms, such as Jobber or Housecall Pro.
+This affects customer experience and makes it harder for your team to adopt the technology.

 7. Kickserv

-Kickserv is a field service management tool that works best for solopreneurs and small teams, although it can be used for growing companies and larger businesses as well.
+Kickserv is a small business service management tool that works best for solopreneurs and small teams, although it can be used for growing companies and larger businesses as well.
+It’s designed for industries like construction, landscaping, cleaning, restoration, and mechanical.

 How much does it cost?